dvidelabs/poly.shell/README.md

 role based job distribution, reporting, configuration, unique identifiers, (remote) shell support, and password agents.

-Polyshell has no dependency resolver, but it is possible to use Polyshell inside a `Jakefile`, or in similar tools, or even in a web framework like `Express`.
+Poly.shell has no dependency resolver, but it is possible to use Poly.shell inside a `Jakefile`, or in similar tools, or even in a web framework like `Express`.

-It is also possible to create new primitives such as context locks that can be stored in site configurations or on the shared job object space.
-Locking is known from database transaction schedulers and, perhaps counterintuitively, implements a good scheduling algorithm.
+Locking primitives can be added, for example by using Node.js EventEmitter objects in the shared context, or in site configurations for example.
+The password cache and agent does something similar.

-The Polyshell password cache does something along these lines by using a Node.js EventEmitter.
+Locking provides a good algorithm for scheduling transactions.